dotnet/docs-maui/docs/platform-integration/data/share.md

 # Share

 This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) `Share` class.
-This class provides an API to send date, such as text or web links, to the devices share function.
+This class provides an API to send data, such as text or web links, to the devices share function.

 The `Share` class is available in the `Microsoft.Maui.ApplicationModel.DataTransfer` namespace.